Wild Animals in Circuses Bill

 Overview

 This bill aims to ban the use of wild animals in travelling circuses in England and Wales.
-It outlines the offenses involved, enforcement procedures, and the penalties for non-compliance.
+It outlines the offenses involved, enforcement powers for inspectors, and sets a commencement date.

 Description

-Consequential Amendment: The bill amends the Dangerous Wild Animals Act 1976 to clarify that its circus exemption only applies to circuses in Wales and Scotland.
+The bill amends the Dangerous Wild Animals Act 1976 to clarify that its exemption for animals kept in circuses applies only to Wales and Scotland.

 Government Spending